 - (iv) The credentials of medical professionals affiliated with the party or parties will be reviewed by PacificSource; or the credentialing process will be reviewed and approved by PacificSource, and PacificSource will audit the credentialing process on an ongoing basis.
-This paragraph does not apply to Contractor who is not a Provider. - (v) If PacificSource delegates the selection of providers, contractors, or subcontractor, PacificSource retains the right to approve, suspend, or terminate any such arrangement.
+This paragraph does not apply to contractor who is not a provider. - (v) If PacificSource delegates the selection of providers, contractors, or subcontractor, PacificSource retains the right to approve, suspend, or terminate any such arrangement.
 42 C.F.R. §§ 422.504(i)(4) and (5). - 9.
-Contractor must comply with Health Plan's policies and procedures. - 10.
-Health Plan may only delegate activities or functions to Contractor in a manner consistent with CMS requirements. - 11.
-Health Plan and Contractor shall comply with the termination provision contained in the contract, which at a minimum must require both parties to provide a minimum of 60 days written notice to each other before terminating the contract without cause.
-This paragraph is not applicable if termination without cause is prohibited by the contract. - 12.
-PacificSource advocates for open lines of communication and requires Contractor to contact its contract administrator regarding any compliance issues or suspected compliance issues.
-PacificSource also maintains an anonymous reporting vehicle, which is accessed at: EthicsPoint.com/etall-free888-265-4068.
+Contractor must comply with health plan's policies and procedures. - 10.
+Health plan may only delegate activities or functions to contractor in a manner consistent with CMS requirements. - 11.
+Health plan and contractor shall comply with the termination provision contained in the contract, which at a minimum must require both parties to provide a minimum of 60 days written notice to each other before terminating the contract without cause.
+This paragraph is not applicable if termination without cause is prohibited by the contract.

-In the event of a conflict between the terms and conditions above and the terms of the underlying Agreement, these terms shall control.
+In the event of a conflict between the terms and conditions above and the terms of the underlying agreement, these terms shall control.